People's Volunteer Army: Aftermath of the Korean War

-Though the Chinese government acknowledged these facts, this early Chinese involvement was kept a secret for more than four decades in China and it was only until the late 1990s when such information was finally allowed to be revealed on large scale.
-The Chinese government, however, argued that these troops were already transferred to North Korea and thus should be strictly considered as the internal affairs of Korea, and thus still asserts the Chinese involvement in the Korean War began when the PVA joined the fight.

 Legacy

 Democratic People's Republic of Korea

 The legacy of the PVA is commemorated in the DPRK with the Cemetery of the Fallen Soldiers of the Chinese People's Volunteers Army, located in Hoechang County.
 Wreaths and floral baskets are sent to commemorate their contributions to the war.

 People's Republic of China

 For many Chinese, the Korean War is generally regarded as an honorable struggle in Chinese history.
 The PVA was the first Chinese army in a century that was able to withstand a Western army in a major conflict.
 They had earned a name "the most beloved people (最可爱的人)", which is from the essay written by Wei Wei in 1951, "Who are the Most Beloved People?".
 More and more stories of heroism by members of the PVA continue to be promoted by the PRC government even to this day, and appear in school textbooks.
 The willingness of China to assist North Korea against the United States, and the show of force they engaged in, heralded that China was once again becoming a major world power.

 From official Chinese sources, PVA casualties during the Korean War were 390,000.
 This breaks down as follows: 110,400 KIA; 21,600 died of wounds; 13,000 died of sickness; 25,600 MIA/POW; and 260,000 more wounded.
 However, western and other sources estimate that about 400,000 Chinese soldiers were either killed in action or died of disease, starvation, exposure, and accidents with around 486,000 wounded, out of around 3 million military personnel deployed in the war by China.
 Mao Zedong's oldest and only healthy son, Mao Anying (毛岸英), was a PVA officer during the war, and was killed by a UN air strike.

 The war also contributed to the decline of Sino-Soviet relations.
-Although Chinese had their own reasons to enter the war (i.e. a strategic buffer state in the Korean peninsula), the view that the Soviets had used them as proxies was shared in the Western bloc.
+Although Chinese had their own reasons to enter the war (i.e., a strategic buffer state in the Korean peninsula), the view that the Soviets had used them as proxies was shared in the Western bloc.
 China had to use Soviet loans originally intended to rebuild their shattered economy to pay for Soviet arms.